 “Innovation is not merely a shift in daily practices but the creation and adoption of new technologies to improve quality.
 In manufacturing, the implications of technological innovation are endless, often leading to radical changes in systems, processes, machinery requirements, and skillsets.
 Resistance to these changes creates barriers to effective quality management… [Surprisingly], employees and middle managers tended to embrace changes, but upper management saw the changes as additional burdens on resources and time, which leads us to the next barrier to change— legacy systems.
 Legacy systems can’t seem to fade away because businesses want to take advantage of the remaining usefulness of their legacy resources because of the heavy investments that were made.”

 - Upper management’s unwillingness to provide additional resources and time

 “In the EDB case study, managers generally agreed that they were more concerned with daily operations than they were with quality management, even though they recognized its importance.
-They contended that fixing errors and flaws take time and they would rather delegate quality responsibilities to other people so they could better focus on their assigned tasks.
+They contended that fixing errors and flaws takes time and they would rather delegate quality responsibilities to other people to better focus on their assigned tasks.
 As a result, upper management didn’t see the urgency to allocate the resources needed for optimum quality.”